Website Manager

 Fall

-The season officially starts in early August and goes through mid-October.
+The season officially starts August 1 and goes through mid-October.
 The season is nine weeks long.

 Spring

-The season is seven weeks long, starting in March and runs through much of May.
+The season is seven weeks long, starting in April and runs through most of May.

 When time should we show up for the games?